Favorite Quotations ~ Writing & Writers, 3

 Those who write clearly have readers; those who write obscurely have commentators. ~ Albert Camus

-I want the reader to turn the page and keep on turning to the end. ~ Barbara Tuchman
+I want the reader to turn the page and keep turning until the end. ~ Barbara Tuchman